anntzer/mplcursors/doc/index.rst

 -------------

 Some complex plots, such as contour plots, may be partially supported, or not at all.
-Typically, it is because they do not subclass `Artist
-<matplotlib.artist.Artist>`, and thus appear to `cursor` as a collection of
-independent artists (each contour level, in the case of contour plots).
+Typically, it is because they do not subclass :class:`~matplotlib.artist.Artist`, and thus appear to `cursor` as a collection of independent artists (each contour level, in the case of contour plots).

 It is usually possible, again, to hook the ``"add"`` signal to provide additional information in the annotation text.
 See :file:`examples/coutour.py`